ELLSWORTH — One of the area’s top football players is set to continue his career right here in Hancock County.

 “I think the biggest thing I’m going to carry with me is that underdog mentality,” Crawford said.
 “We knew we were going to fight for every win and that no game was ever going to be easy for us.”

 Crawford plans to study international business and logistics in college.
-Between MMA offering his major of choice and expressing such a strong desire to see him in a Mariner uniform, the stars have aligned for the Ellsworth/Sumner star to continue his football career locally.
+Between MMA offering his major of choice and expressing such a strong desire to see him in a Mariner uniform, the stars have aligned for the Ellsworth/Sumner star to play football and continue his education locally.

 “I’ve always said it didn’t matter how far away I went as long as I could play, but between [the proximity of the campus] and my education, they gave me such a great option for my future,” Crawford said.
 “I’m going to go out hungry and ready to prove myself.”